-At June 30, 2015, CRA/LA-DLA reported a liability of \$68,033,000 for its proportionate share of the net pension liability.
-The net pension liability measured as of June 30, 2014, and the total pension liability used to calculate the net pension was determined by an actuarial calculation as of June 30, 2013 rolled forward to June 30, 2014 using standard updated procedures.
+At June 30, 2016 and 2015, CRA/LA-DLA reported a liability of \$68,844,000 and \$68,033,000, respectively, for its proportionate share of the net pension liability.
+The net pension liability measured as of June 30, 2015, and the total pension liability used to calculate the net pension was determined by an actuarial calculation as of June 30, 2014 rolled forward to June 30, 2015 using standard updated procedures.

-For the year ended, CRA/LA-DLA recognized pension expense of \$2,739,000.
-At June 30, 2015, CRA/LA-DLA reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources (dollars in thousands):
+For the year ended, CRA/LA-DLA recognized pension expense of \$4,690,000.
+At June 30, 2016, CRA/LA-DLA reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources (dollars in thousands):

-Description Deferred Outflows of Resources Deferred Outflows of Resources Net difference between projected and actual earnings on pension plan investments \$ - \$ 12,266 Difference between proportionate share and actual contributions - 3,010 Adjustment due to differences in proportions Pension contributions subsequent to 1,680 - measurement date 5,009 Total \$ 6,689 \$ 15,276
+Description Deferred Outflows of Resources Deferred Inflows of Resources Net difference between projected and actual earnings on pension plan investments Difference between proportionate share and \$ - \$ 439 actual contributions - 2,628 Adjustment due to differences in proportions - 8,617 Changes of assumptions - 875 Difference between expected and actual experience 93 - Pension contributions subsequent to measurement date 7,183 Total \$ 7,276 \$ 12,559

-The amounts above are net of outflows and inflows recognized in the 2013-14 measurement period expense. \$5,009,000 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+The amounts above are net of outflows and inflows recognized in the 2014-15 measurement period expense. \$7,183,000 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.